 Fathers or rather the husbands sometimes bear the brunt of our Instagram limelight lives.
 It has been very novel for my husband when babyT and I get recognised in restaurants or malls and people come up to us to say hello and even take a picture with us. 🙂 While this is mildly amusing, when I ask the same husband to click photos of me holding a product or me and babyT in a candid moment a loud sigh is heard.
 500 takes later we are still not satisfied with the click and sometimes we bicker about it too.

 Nonetheless the husbands are supportive of our efforts largely.
 Dino Dad, Karan who is the better half of Shubhreet from Raising Karma, says that “social media is the future and most of us live our lives on it.
 It is a good feeling to receive likes and comments on your photos and posts.
 Being an influencer has helped a lot of new moms find a new identity, meaning and joy.
 Most of these moms have put their careers on hold to bear and raise children.
-I see the kind of high Shubhreet gets when mom message her and tell her she has helped them.
+I see the kind of high Shubhreet gets when a follower connects with her to tell her that she is an inspiration and has made a difference to her life.
 The joy is unparalleled and I am proud of her for that.”

 The one thing that most of the husbands agreed on and I spoke to quite a few of them was that they wished their almost celeb wives would spend less time on posting updates when they were spending time together as a family.
 We hear ya, boys!

 Before I became a mom or a mom influencer for that matter I followed a lot of food bloggers on social media.
 And I learned so much from them.
 Somewhere they inspired a love of cooking and making food look gorgeous.
 Any influence as positive as this is commendable.
 So too with mom influencers.